About the course

 - Individual interview

-- Completion of a written subject task
+- Completion of a written subject task (subject to change)

 - Visit to class to meet pupils and teachers